UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - Secure
     - Use cases
         - primarily to copy files between a local host and a remote host or between two remote hosts
-    - When not to use

-!!! warning "Cons"
+!!! warning "When not to use"

     - when looking to do more than a basic file transfer, SCP falls short.
     - SCP is unable to create or list directories or delete files